Sylius/Sylius/UPGRADE.md

 * `Locale` model's `$enabled` field has been removed along with all logic depending on it.

 ### Mailer / MailerBundle

-* `Email` has been made final, use decoration instead of extending it.

 ### MoneyBundle